 Citizens of states accorded equal status (Algeria, Bosnia-Herzegovina, Kosovo, Morocco, Montenegro, Serbia, Tunisia and Turkey) may also be eligible for child allowance if they are contractually employed or receiving unemployment or sickness benefits in Germany.

-Workers posted to Germany by their employer do not under any circumstances become eligible for child allowance; in this case, the existence of a residence permit is irrelevant.
+Workers posted to Germany by their employer do not under any circumstances become eligible for child allowance; in this case, the existence of a permanent residence permit or other residence permit is irrelevant.

 Child allowance is paid up to a minimum age of 18 or, alternatively, up to the age of 25 if the dependent is undergoing schooling or training or higher education.

 As of January 2023, child allowance is 250 euro per month for each qualifying child.